apache/flink/docs/dev/table/connect.md

 **Numeric types:** Value should be a number but the literal `"null"` can also be understood.
 An empty string is considered `null`.
 Values are also trimmed (leading/trailing white space).
 Numbers are parsed using Java's `valueOf` semantics.
-Other non-numeric strings may cause parsing exception.
+Other non-numeric strings may cause a parsing exception.

 **String and time types:** Value is not trimmed.
 The literal `"null"` can also be understood.
+Time types must be formatted according to the Java SQL time format with millisecond precision.
+For example:
+`2018-01-01` for date, `20:43:59` for time, and `2018-01-01 20:43:59.999` for timestamp.

 **Boolean type:** Value is expected to be a boolean (`"true"`, `"false"`) string or `"null"`.
 Empty strings are interpreted as `false`.
 Values are trimmed (leading/trailing white space).
 Other values result in an exception.